 Complications of anorexia include:

-If a person with anorexia becomes severely malnourished, every organ in the body can sustain damage, including the brain, heart and kidneys.
+If a person with anorexia becomes severely malnourished, every organ in the body can be damaged, including the brain, heart and kidneys.
 This damage may not be fully reversible, even when the anorexia is under control.